iotexproject/iotex-analyser/README.md

 # Overview

-Proofread version: IoTeX Analyzer is a project developed by the IoTeX team to enable asynchronous analysis of IoTeX blockchain data.
+IoTeX Analyzer is a project developed by the IoTeX team to enable asynchronous analysis of IoTeX blockchain data.
 It allows for indexing the data on the IoTeX blockchain and storing it in a database of your choice among MySQL, PostgreSQL, or SQLite3.
 Additionally, any other storage can be supported by writing a plugin.

 ![Technical architecture of Iotex analyser](docs/assets/images/162696321861.png)